Saturday, November 23, 2024

 In a way, there's not much, because I don't write a lot about the factual events of my life.
 You probably can't even figure out where I work and what I do for a living, nor where I live.

-My life is appears to be outwardly dull these days, unlike decades ago when I used to travel a lot.
-But I do love the peace of mind that comes from the monotony of routine living.
-I am actually grateful for the dullness of a drab existence.
+My life appears to be outwardly dull these days, unlike decades ago when I used to travel a lot.
+But I do love the peace of mind that comes from a simple life.
+I truly appreciate the dullness of a drab existence.

 Let others seek peak experiences and exhilarating moments of ecstasy.
 These youthful pursuits are no longer my cup of tea.
 I revel instead in the contentment that comes with calmness.

-A sip of Earl Grey, a glimpse of greenness outside my window through the drizzle of November rain, I live each moment as they happen; How I appreciate each conscious sight, and marvel at the occasion of any subconscious insight.
+A sip of Earl Grey, a glimpse of greenness outside my window through the drizzle of November rain, I live each moment as they happen; How I welcome every conscious sight, and marvel at the occasion of a subconscious insight.

 That's all that one could aspire for.
 My quest now is that of quietude.
 And hopefully through these wispy words of mine captured here in this blog, scattered in the vastness of internet, a glimpse of that magnificent beauty and happiness that I experience is being captured.